IvanG-G/lab10-code-optimization/README.md

   list.appendChild(documentFragment);
 }
 ```

-1. Using For each in this case is better than using a for.
+1. Using async.each is a parallel loop equals to forEach, but improving the performance and adding readability on the code.
 2. Separate the list.appendChild from the loop, and appending all the list at the end will ensure better perfomance.
 3. Separate the entire documento into fragments, so within the loop we can only work around document fragments and not the entire document.